Breast Lift Surgery

 Numbness or altered sensations

-One of the most common breast uplift risks is the feeling of numbness or altered sensation in the breasts.
-This can be either an increased or reduced level of sensitivity around the incision line, areola or nipple.
+One of the most common risks of breast lift surgery is numbness or altered sensation of the breasts.
+This can be either an increased or reduced level of sensitivity around the incision line, areola, or nipple.

 There is a chance that during surgery, the blood supply to the nipples, skin, fat or breast tissue may be lost.
 The areas that lose their blood supply may die.
 The death of any of these tissues is called ‘necrosis’.
 Although this is more likely to occur in smokers, it is one of the rarest breast uplift risks, and is therefore unlikely to occur.
 If you develop tissue necrosis, your surgeon will need to preform another procedure to remove the dead tissue.

 As with any surgery, there is always a risk that you may be unsatisfied with the results of your breast uplift.
-You may be unhappy with the size, shape or symmetry of the breasts after your surgery.
+You may be unhappy with the size, shape, or symmetry of your breasts after surgery.
+If you have any concerns, bring them up with your surgeon and they will discuss your options with you.

-Your surgeon will discuss all the breast uplift risks and complications with you during your consultation.
-You should choose your surgeon very carefully in order to reduce the risk of these complications occurring; make sure that he or she is a member of BAAPS and/or BAPRAS and that they fully understand your expectations.
+Your surgeon will discuss all the risks and complications associated with breast lift surgery with you during your consultation.
+In order to reduce the risk of these complications, make sure to choose a qualified surgeon that you trust.
+A great way to do this is to make sure that they are a member of BAAPS and/or BAPRAS and that they fully understand your expectations.

-How can I prepare for a breast uplift?
+How can I prepare for a breast lift?

 You will also need adult supervision for the first 24 hours after your breast uplift.
-This is because you may still be effected by the anaesthetic and painkillers in this time period.
+This is to ensure you are safe while the anaesthetic and painkillers from surgery work their way out of your system because they can impact your judgement, coordination, and general alertness.

 Sleep & rest

 It is important for you to get plenty of rest after your surgery.
-You must however, be mobile and take occasional light walks around the house.
-Doing this helps reduce the risk of developing a blood clot in your legs.
+Taking occasional, small, light walks around your home is also important for healing.
+Keeping lightly mobile in the first days after your breast lift surgery dramatically reduces your risk of developing a blood clot in your leg which could severely impact your results or even overall health.

 Household items & chores

-It may also be handy to clean the house, do your laundry and take out the bins before the day of your procedure.
+It may also be handy to clean the house, do laundry, and take out the bins before the day of your procedure so you can focus on healing and relaxing when you arrive home after your procedure.

-As you will not be able to lift anything heavy for a while after your surgery, you should do a grocery shop the day before.
-It may also be useful to cool some meals and keep them in the freezer, so that you do not need to worry about cooking either.
+As you will not be able to lift anything heavy for a while after your surgery, you should do a large grocery shop the day before.
+It may also be useful to cook meals in advance and keep them in the freezer so that you do not need to worry about cooking.

 Children & pets

 It is important to maintain a healthy diet after surgery.
-You should have high-protein, low-sodium meals that include lots of fresh fruits and vegetables.
-Make sure to drink lots of water and caffeine-free beverages.
-Try to avoid any food and drinks that contain high amounts of salt and sugar.
+High-protein, low-salt meals including lots of fresh fruits and vegetables give your body the nutrients it needs to heal and reduce the chance of excessive swelling.
+Overall, while healing try to avoid food and drinks that contain high amounts of salt and sugar as these types of foods lack the vitamins and minerals your body needs while healing.

-- A high BMI, excessive alcohol intake, smoking and recreational drug use (whether medicinal or recreational), all increase the risk of complications developing.
-Smoking in particular increases the risk of infection and delays the wound healing process.
+- A high BMI, excessive alcohol intake, smoking and recreational drug use (whether medicinal or recreational), all increase the risk of complications developing during and after surgery.
+Smoking in particular increases the risk of infection and delays the wound healing process because it reduces overall blood flow in the body.
 Our surgeons therefore advise you to stop smoking and using all nicotine products for at least 6 weeks before your surgery.

-What can I expect after a breast uplift?
+What can I expect after breast lift surgery?

 Your surgeon will give specific instructions for your breast uplift aftercare process, including timeframes and advice regarding: